herman-hellenes/herman-hellenes.github.io/undone_posts/2017-08-28-Classification-Measure-Performance.md

   <img width="300" height="200" src="/figs/classification_measure/conf_matrix_1.png">
 </p>

 Looking at this table, we see a quite okay result.
-Most of our observations was classified correct, meaning as either true negatives or true positives.
-This ratio we speak of is called *accuracy*, the number of correct predictions divided on the total observations, which here is (63+72)/(28+37+63+72) = 67.5 %.
-Further we can look into many other simple rations, for example the sum of true positives divided by the all the actual positives.
-This is called *true positive rate*, and tell you how well you predict positive observations.
+Most of our observations were classified correctly, as true negatives and true positives.
+The ratio reflecting this is called *accuracy*; the number of correct predictions divided on the total observations.
+Here, the accuracy is (63+72)/(28+37+63+72) = 67.5 %.
+We can look into many other simple ratios, for example the sum of true positives divided by the all the actual positives.
+This is called *true positive rate*, and tell us how well we predict positive observations.

 **But which metric should we use?** They all have their drawbacks...
 Let's look at some examples in order to illustrate how wrong things can turn out when not paying attention.